Can you hack your brain to succeed in your goal?

 Focus and productivity are two things that can be hard to achieve nowadays.
 Why?
 Because we are constantly tested by so many technological temptations.

 Moreover, one study found that the human mind only has a short span of attention.
-This means that we can not be attentive to something for a long period of time.
-I often see this on my students.
+This means that we cannot be attentive to something for a long period of time.
+I often see this in my students.
 When the class lecture lasts more than an hour, the majority of them are not listening anymore.

 Our mind is like a driftwood floating in the vast sea.
 It is constantly pulled by a current in all directions.
 This makes staying focus difficult.